geo-ant/blog/_posts/2023-12-30-variable-projection-part-2-multiple-right-hand-sides.md

 functions.
 Those are functions $$\boldsymbol f$$ which can be written as the linear combination of $$n$$ nonlinear functions.
 Now for our problem, we will assume that the nonlinear parameters are shared for all the members of the datasets, while the linear coefficients are allowed to vary between members.
-I'll formalize this prose in the next section, so please bear with me.
+I'll give a more formal description in the next section me.

 The fitting problem as stated above will allow us to use VarPro to its full potential and reap potentially massive